AdobeDocs/adobe-io-events/README.md

 ## How to develop

-For local development, simply use :
+For local development, simply use:
 ```
-$ npm install
+$ yarn install
 $ npm run dev
 ```